Weldmicheal/ttm4175/a1/eclipse.md

 The workspace contains several Eclipse **projects**.
 These projects correspond to sub-folders within the workspace folder.
 (Projects can also be configured to reside in totally different places, but we ignore that for now.)

 Eclipse projects are units of work that belong together, but they can still refer to each other.
-Whn you develop a large application, for instance, you can structure it into different projects that refer to each other.
+When you develop a large application, for instance, you can structure it into different projects that refer to each other.
 Later in the course, for instance, we will have different Eclipse projects for each larger exercise, just to separate things from each other.
 You can see the projects in the Package Explorer.
 It will probably be empty; so let's create a project first.

 When you create a new Eclipse project, you can select the type of project.
 When we select to create a Java project, for example, Eclipse will already create some folders and files that are useful for Java development.
 It will also create some default settings.
 In addition, the type of project determines what happens in the background whenever you save a file, but more on that later.